PrismarineJS/prismarine-world/docs/API.md

 Iterators are used to iterate over blocks.
 Use cases include finding specific blocks quickly and computing a ray cast.

-### ManathanIterator (x, y, maxDistance)
+### ManhattanIterator (x, y, maxDistance)

-2D spiral iterator, useful to iterate on columns that are centered on bot position
+2D rectangular spiral iterator, useful to iterate on columns that are centered on bot position

 #### next()